zsiki/ulyxes/doc/Ulyxes_user_doc.rst

 angle.py
 ========

 This module stands for storing angle value of numbers in radian internally.
-Using this class the angle conversions can be easily done.
+Using this class the angle conversions and sum/difference can be easily done.

 |